 Contact our domestic violence attorneys in Chicago today

-If you or a family member is a survivor of domestic violence, hiring a lawyer provides you with an advocate who can navigate the legal system on your behalf, protect your rights and interests, and help you move forward with your life.
-At Wallace Miller, we understand the challenges you face and can help ease your stress and give you peace of mind.
+Call us if you or a family member is a domestic violence survivor.
+Hiring a lawyer provides an advocate who can navigate the legal system on your behalf, protect your rights and interests, and help you move forward with your life.
+At Wallace Miller, we understand your challenges and can help ease your stress and give you peace of mind.
 You don’t have to face this difficult time alone.
 Call us today at (312) 261-6193 or contact us online for a free, confidential consultation with a domestic violence attorney in Chicago.